barrida/todo-app/README.md

 # Todo-App with Couchbase Setup
-This document provides instructions to build and run the todo-app which depends on a Couchbase database, using Docker.
-The setup includes configuring the todo-app to communicate with Couchbase via Docker containers.
+This document provides instructions to build and run the todo-app which depends on a Couchbase database and Spring Security Authorization Server, using Docker.
+The setup includes configuring the todo-app to communicate with Couchbase and Authorization Server via Docker containers.

 ## Prerequisites
 Ensure you have the following installed: